Meriadoc-Gradmap/UBCGradMap/triage.md

 # Feedback from group *indis-studbud*

-We did not get any feedback, however we made our own list of bugs from testing.
+We got some suggestions and bugs from group indis-studbud which we will list along with some bugs that we found.

 ## Bugs before release